skiwi2/OGNext/README.md

 - [Tomcat](https://tomcat.apache.org/) or similar

-OLog has been tested to both work with Tomcat 7 and Tomcat 8.
+OGNext has been tested to both work with Tomcat 7 and Tomcat 8.

 To deploy the server in environments like Tomcat, you'll need a WAR file.

     grails war

-By default the WAR will be build in `build/libs/` as `OLog-*.war`, where `*` is the current version.
+By default the WAR will be build in `build/libs/` as `OGNext-*.war`, where `*` is the current version.

 In Tomcat, deploy the WAR in the `webapps` folder.
-By default, the WAR will be extracted to a `OLog-*` directory.
+By default, the WAR will be extracted to a `OGNext-*` directory.

-Create a new YML in a location of your choosing named `olog-config.yml` and give it the following content:
+Create a new YML in a location of your choosing named `ognext-config.yml` and give it the following content:

     dataSource:
         dbCreate: none
-        url: "jdbc:postgresql://localhost:5432/ologdb"
+        url: "jdbc:postgresql://localhost:5432/ognextdb"
         driverClassName: org.postgresql.Driver
         dialect: org.hibernate.dialect.PostgreSQLDialect
-        username: ologuser
+        username: ognextuser
-        password: ologpassword
+        password: ognextpassword
         properties:
             jmxEnabled: true
             initialSize: 5